karisawa/wifi/README.md

 # wifi
-user interface for wifi on plan9
+user agent for wifi on plan9